-In response to these, while the regulation revision bill clearly states that labeling by means of adhesion is allowed, a new provision has been added saying "Adhesive Chinese labels shall be consistent with the original labels of the packaging".
+In response to these, while the Supervision and Administration Regulation clearly states that labeling by means of adhesion is allowed, a new provision has been added saying "Adhesive Chinese labels shall be consistent with the original labels of the packaging".
 However, labeling for original packaging is designed to comply with the laws/regulations of the original country, so there is a concern that the contents may not necessarily comply with Chinese laws/regulations.

-In addition, the regulation revision bill includes a number of parties as those who should guarantee cosmetics quality/safety, including "manufacturer/seller", "registrant or filer", and "cosmetics manufacturing company", etc., and the party responsible for the product has not been unified.
+In addition, the Supervision and Administration Regulation includes a number of parties as those who should guarantee cosmetics quality/safety, including "manufacturer/seller", "registrant or filer", and "cosmetics manufacturing company", etc., and the party responsible for the product has not been unified.
 The name of the manufacturer continues to be required to be included in the label.

-Furthermore, the regulation revision bill states "the summary of the scientific basis for the promoted effect must be disclosed on the website specified by the chemical product management division of the State Council to undergo supervision by the general public".
+Furthermore, the Supervision and Administration Regulation states "the summary of the scientific basis for the promoted effect must be disclosed on the website specified by the chemical product management division of the State Council to undergo supervision by the general public".
 Research data and effect testing materials that are the basis for the promoted effect include company secrets, and some contents of "summary of the scientific basis" may require confidential corporate information to be disclosed.